1,000+ Opportunities

 Find similar grantsNo deadline visible on the program overview page; a linked sub-page with full RFP details exists at /programs/arts-capital/arts-capital-grant.

 Arts Capital Grant is sponsored by Maryland State Arts Council.
-Provides organizations with direct access to state capital funding for projects that enhance or create complete, usable, and accessible arts facilities.
+Provides direct access to state capital funding for projects that enhance or create arts facilities in Maryland.

 Get alerted about grants like this